peersky/autodefender/README.md

 ### Monitors

-These findings from Matcher function, and generate a monitoring template that consists of Monitor itself and dependencies, if required, such as (trigger/condition) Functions or Relayers that must be connected in order for monitor to work
+Findings from Matcher function are passed to Monitor Getter template along with other arguments and generate a monitoring template that consists of Monitor itself, and optional dependencies.
+Dependencies might be: (trigger/condition) Functions, connected to them Relayers and Secrets.

 ### Messages

-These are md files that must be parsed in to strings and be returned from Monitor template
+md files that must be parsed in to strings and be returned from Monitor template

 ### Notifications